pierrepo/mdner/README.md

 To create the `mdner`, the `-c`, `-t` and `-n` options must be used.
 The `-c` option tells the script to create a model.
 The `-t` option is the hyperparameters to be used to train the model.
 The `-n` option corresponds to the name model that will be created.

 You can introduce paraphrases only in the learning set (training + test) with the `-p` option.
+Creating a model with a GPU takes more than 1 hour on average, whereas with a CPU it takes around 30 minutes.

 ### Example

 ```
 conda activate mdner
-python3 scripts/mdner.py -c -t 0.4 0.0 1.0 0.0 -n my_model -g -p -s 7522
+python3 scripts/mdner.py -c -t 0.1 0.0 1.0 0.0 -n my_model -g -p -s 7522
 ```
 ➤ Outputs :